sammyl720/lit-components/README.md

-# My Lit Web Components Library
+# A Lit Web Components Library

 This is a library of web components built using Lit and TypeScript.
 The library is bundled with Rollup and can be used in any JavaScript or TypeScript project.